-PART I - CORES Trial Trial - Concernent to have an til 2 000 mei is askiswal on Maturity Matar 1 2 - Cores not taken until 3,000 psi is achieved on Maturity Meter Size of core taken corresponds to design thickness of pavement - 2. a) For pavements less than 12" take a 4" core b) For pavements 12" or greater take a 6" core · · Ensure core bit is perpendicular to the driving surface 4.
-Extract Core, taking care not to damage or dropa) Wipe surface water from core and allow remaining surface moisture to evaporateb) Mark core for identification - Maintain the integrity of moisture consistent with AASHTO T 24 a) Within 1 hour of extraction, place core in a plastic bag or non-absorbent container b) Maintain ambient temperature of core 60-80°F (16-26°C) and out of direct sunlight Determine the length (Pavement Depth) of core in its original form according to ASHTO T 148 7.
+PART I - CORES Trial Trial - Concernent to be an with 2 000 metrics as bismed on Maturity Mater 1 2 Cores not taken until 3,000 psi is achieved on Maturity Meter Size of core taken corresponds to design thickness of pavement 2. a) For pavements less than 12" take a 4" core b) For pavements 12" or greater take a 6" core - Ensure core bit is perpendicular to the driving surface 4.
+Extract Core, taking care not to damage or drop a) Wipe surface water from core and allow remaining surface moisture to evaporate b) Much surface for identification b) Mark core for identification 5.
+Maintain the integrity of moisture consistent with AASHTO T 24 a) Within 1 hour of extraction, place core in a plastic bag or non-absorbent container b) Maintain ambient temperature of core 60-80°F (16-26°C) and out of direct sunlight Determine the length (Pavement Depth) of core in its original form according to ASHTO T 148 7.
 Determine the mean diameter of the core, check tolerances 8.
-Cores will be tested at 28 days of age a) If water is used during preparation, complete as soon as practicable within 2 days drilling and extraction b) Minimize exposure to water during end preparation c) Core remained sealed except; During measuring and end preparation procedure • A maximum of 2 hour to permit capping d) Cores remained sealed in container a minimum of 5 days after last being wetted Reporting a) Core length per AASHTO T 148 b) Test results per AASHTO T 22 Dimensions per AASHTO T 24 d) Dates of all procedures during the 28 days, from extracting to testing a core SHTO T 24 e) Locations of embedded metal and defects if any f) Report any deviations from AASHTO T 24
+Cores will be tested at 28 days of age a) If water is used during preparation, complete as soon as practicable within 2 days drilling and extraction b) Minimize exposure to water during end preparation c) Core remained sealed except; During measuring and end preparation procedure • A maximum of 2 hour to permit capping d) Cores remained sealed in container a minimum of 5 days after last being wetted Reporting a) Core length per AASHTO T 148 b) Test results per AASHTO T 22 c) Dimensions per AASHTO T 24 d) Dates of all procedures during the 28 days, from extracting to testing a core SHTO T 24 e) Locations of embedded metal and defects if any f) Report any deviations from AASHTO T 24

 PART II SAWED BEAMS

 1. Sawing

 Beam sawed surfaces smooth, plane, parallel and handled with care to avoid damage

 2. Beam Dimensions

 $Cross section = 150mm \times 150mm (6" \times 6")$

 Width $=$ by size of aggregate and thickness of slab

 Length at least 530mm (21")

 3. Maintain the integrity of moisture consistent with AASHTO T 24

 a) Beam covered with moist wet burlap and plastic sheeting during transport and

 storage

 b) Beams submerged in lime-saturated bath at $73.5 \pm 3.5^{\circ}$ F (23.0±2.0°C) for at least

-40 hours
+40 hours ļ

 c) Test the beam promptly after removal from water and covered with moist cover

 until testing

 4. Testing

 a) Beam tested within 7 days of sawing

 b) Beam tested per AASHTO T 97

 5. Reporting

 a) Test results per AASHTO T 97

 b) Moisture conditions